How much caffeine is in green tea & matcha?

 When you drink matcha, you consume the leaves.
 Matcha is also more concentrated and contains more caffeine (by volume) than other green teas.

 The servings are usually smaller, though.
 About 4-6 ounces of water for Ceremonial-grade matcha.
-There is more caffeine than a cup of brewed tea.
+There is more caffeine than in a cup of brewed tea.

 How much more?
-A bowl of matcha contains about 60-80 mg. of caffeine.
+A bowl of matcha contains about 60-80 mg of caffeine.
 Like coffee, the precise amount depends on potency.

 Japanese green tea and matcha contain L-theanine